yeze322/botframework-sdk/specs/botframework-activity/botframework-activity.md

 ### Semantic action

 The `semanticAction` field contains an optional programmatic action accompanying the user request.
-The semantic action field is populated by the channel based on some understanding of what the user is trying to accomplish; this understanding may be achieved with natural language processing, additional user interface elements tied specifically to these actions, or contextually via other means.
+The semantic action field is populated by the channel and bot based on some understanding of what the user is trying to accomplish; this understanding may be achieved with natural language processing, additional user interface elements tied specifically to these actions, through a process of conversational refinement, or contextually via other means.
 The meaning and structure of the semantic action is agreed ahead of time between the channel and the bot.

 The value of the `semanticAction` field is a complex object of the [semantic action](#semantic-action-type) type.

-`A3130`: Channels MAY populate the `semanticAction` field.
-Other senders SHOULD NOT populate this field.
+`A3130`: Channels and bots MAY populate the `semanticAction` field.
+Other senders SHOULD NOT populate the `semanticAction` field.

 Information within the semantic action field is meant to augment, not replace, existing content within the activity.
 A well-formed semantic action has a defined name, corresponding well-formed entities, and matches the user's intent in generating the activity.